-- Your SSN\ - Your parents'/spouse's SSNs\ (if applicable) - 2022 Federal Tax return - Records of child support received - Current balances of cash, savings, and checking accounts - Net worth of investments, businesses, and farm - Student and parent/spouse will need to enter separate email and phone number for each person's FSA ID. \The MTC Financial Aid Office communicates through the student's email.
+- Your SSN\ - Your parents' SSNs\ if you're a dependent student - 2022 Federal Tax return - Records of child support received - Current balances of cash, savings, and checking accounts - Net worth of investments, businesses, and farm - Student and parent will need to enter separate email and phone number for each person's FSA ID.
+Student, DO NOT use your K12 email address. \The MTC Financial Aid Office communicates through the student's email address that is listed on their FAFSA.